 In the 60s and 70s as the neighborhood rapidly changed from Jewish, Russian, and Polish Catholic to Appalachian White to Puerto Rican to African-American, turnover at the elementary school was 80% per year, and students were an average of three years behind in reading skills.
 The church sponsored after-school tutoring with the help of students from North Park University, reasoning that “if we maintain the church only for ourselves and worship only for our own edification, we have lost our way.”
 A Spanish-speaking pastor was called to establish a parallel congregation to complement the English one.
 That congregation left in 1970 to join another mission congregation and form the first Spanish-language Lutheran church in the Illinois Synod.

-In 1973 the church was burglarized five times, members were robbed on their way to and from church, one member was beaten, car batteries were stolen and the stained glass broken.
+In 1973 the church was burglarized five times and the stained glass was broken.
 In 1976 three large stained glass windows in the fellowship hall were stolen.
 The insurance company never reimbursed the congregation, claiming that the church itself sold the windows.
 Such was the state of affairs at the time, and many members stayed away out of fear.

-By 2000, the building had deteriorated to the point that it was almost condemned, but as regentrification took hold, a newly called pastor, Rev. Ruth VanDemark, oversaw the extensive renovation of the building and the congregation’s ministry.
+By 2000, the building had deteriorated to the point that it was almost condemned.
+A newly called pastor, Rev. Ruth VanDemark, oversaw the extensive renovation of the building and the congregation’s ministry.
 Rev. VanDemark served the congregation working tirelessly to grow the congregation from a small group of faithful worshippers to a more sustainable congregation.
 Upon her death in 2012, she gave a bequest that helped to substantially fund the renovation of the sanctuary and pay off outstanding debt.
-A memorial in the narthex of the congregation continues to honor her lasting legacy.
+A memorial in the narthex continues to honor her lasting legacy.

 The congregation views the building as an extension of its ministry.
-It is an active part of the greater Wicker Park, Humboldt Park, and Logan Square communities, partnering with community and faith-based organizations on issues of social justice and urban ecology, hosting public concerts, mounting art exhibits, and providing space for six AA groups.
-We are home for the Wicker Park Choral Singers, Jazzercise, karate classes, and other choral and theater groups.
-There is even a vegetable and herb garden that is shared with church members and the community.
+It is an active part of the greater Wicker Park, Humboldt Park, and Logan Square communities, partnering with community and faith-based organizations on issues of social justice and urban ecology, hosting public concerts, mounting art exhibits, and providing space for many community groups.
+We are home for the Wicker Park Choral Singers, six Alcoholics Anonymous groups, karate classes, Marion Consort, a homeschool co-op, First Floor Theater, two multi-ethnic churches, and many local non-profit groups.
+Our building was even featured in three episodes of Showtime’s “Shameless” season six.
 Wicker Park Lutheran Church has been designated a “WPB Green” organization by the Wicker Park Bucktown Chamber of Commerce for its commitment to eco-justice.

 |The Rev. Edmund Belflour- Founder||1879-|